seaweedfs/seaweedfs/README.md

 Same as SeaweedFS, Ceph is also based on the object store RADOS.
 Ceph is rather complicated with mixed reviews.

-Ceph uses CRUSH hashing to automatically manage the data placement.
-SeaweedFS places data by assigned volumes.
+Ceph uses CRUSH hashing to automatically manage the data placement, which is efficient to locate the data.
+But the data has to be placed according to the CRUSH algorithm.
+Any wrong configuration would cause data loss.
+SeaweedFS places data by assigning them to any writable volumes.
+If writes to one volume failed, just pick another volume to write.
+Adding more volumes are also as simple as it can be.

 SeaweedFS is optimized for small files.
 Small files are stored as one continuous block of content, with at most 8 unused bytes between files.
 Small file access is O(1) disk read.